-Beirut blast: UN ignored plea for port disaster evidence
+Beirut blast: UN ignored victims' requests for evidence in probe

 The Beirut Bar Association sent three separate requests to UN Secretary-General Antonio Guterres asking for all available satellite photos taken by member states on the day of the Port of Beirut blast on 4 August 2020, which killed at least 219 people.